akimabs/dev/content/posts/mobile-boost-performance-react-native-setup-playground-to-wrap-native-code/index.md

 ## Prerequisites

 Make sure you have the `react-native environment`, `Xcode`, and `Android Studio` installed to follow this thread.
-And you can either create a new React Native project or work with an existing one.
+And you can either create a new React Native project or work with an existing one. and please be remember at this project we name it with `sinaureact`

 ## Android